Social media has taken over our phones in the 21st century and has the power to completely consume our thoughts, minds, and screens.

 We’re able to experience families and friends’ most important moments from afar and stay up to date on the latest information or events happening around the world.

 But, it’s easy to get so caught up on these social platforms that it becomes an obsession and begins to consume our lives.

 We get so easily distracted by the photos, videos, and information readily available at our fingertips.

 Why Should You Take a Break from Social Media?

-If you find that social media is causing one or more of the following, taking a break from social media could be beneficial for you:
+Taking a break from social media can be beneficial for your mental health.
+If you find that it is causing one or more of the following, taking a break from social media could be the right choice for you: